ioBroker/ioBroker.vis/README.md

     ### **WORK IN PROGRESS**
 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (foxriver76) fixed issues with binding editor on style attributes
 * (foxriver76) improved performance due to optimizations on auto save

 ### 2.3.5 (2023-11-03)